 Indicator title PPM403: Number of therapists /specialists staff in special schools Short definition Total number of professional non-educator/specialist staff employed in public special schools.
 Professional non-educator staffs are personnel who are classified as paramedics, social workers, therapists, nurses but are not educators.
 Note that although therapists, counsellors and psychologists are appointed in terms of the Employment of Educators Act these should all be included in the total.
-D " 1 Purpose/importance Policy linkage To measure professional support given to learners and educators in public special schools White Paper 6 Fulley lilikaye Wille Papel 0 Source/collection of data Employment files and PERSAL Database Means of verification PERSAL Database and Employment files Matterdated Method of calculation Count and record the total number of professional non-educator staff (social workers, therapists, nurses, psychologist, counsellors, etc) employed in public special schools. therapists, hurses, psychologist, courisellors, etc/ employed in public special schools.
-Data limitations Completeness and accuracy of PERSAL information The second secon Mitigation Quality assure / review the capturing throughout the line function
+Purpose/importance To measure professional support given to learners and educators in public special schools Policy linkage White Paper 6 Source/collection of data Employment files and PERSAL Database Means of verification PERSAL Database and Employment files Method of calculation Count and record the total number of professional non-educator staff (social workers, therapists, nurses, psychologist, counsellors, etc) employed in public special schools.
+Data limitations Completeness and accuracy of PERSAL information Mitigation Quality assure / review the capturing throughout the line function Type of indicator Output Calculation type Non-cumulative Reporting cycle Quarterly New indicator No Desired performance All public special schools to have the requisite number of school based professionals staff Indicator responsibility Human Resource Management Directorate